 No additions to the environmental setting contained in the existing desktop assessment report for the Project were identified during ESA's research.
 However, maps of the geological and soils conditions are presented here for reference.
-The Project Area is within the floodplain of the Puyallup River to the south and Wapato Creek to the North.
+The Project Area is within the floodplain of the Puyallup River to the south and Wapato Creek to the north.
 Flooding from these waterways has deposited deeply bedded Holocene alluvial material across the Project Area (Berger 2020; Figure 3, Figure 4).
-The Puyallup fine sandy loam and Sultan Slit loam soils mapped in the Project Area are low to moderate energy alluvial soils (NRCS 2001, 2012).
-These soil types are capable of burying and preserving cultural resources and the Holocene deposits extend past the maximum vertical extent of the Project Area.
+The Puyallup fine sandy loam and Sultan silt loam soils mapped in the Project Area are low to moderate energy alluvial soils (NRCS 2000, 2012).
+The alluvial parent materials in which these soils developed were deposited during the Holocene and are considered capable of having buried and preserved past traces of human activity (if present).